top of page

 Despite one in 20 Australians experiencing an eating disorder each year, it has been shown that stigma and shame contributes to less than one in four Australians seeking professional help.We can all play a role in reducing the stigma and shame associated with eating disorders, and committing to shifting our unhelpful societal attitudes and beliefs regarding diet culture and weight stigma

-At True North Psychology, we have several psychologists, including two ANZAED Credentialed Eating Disorder Clinicians, with extensive experiencing in providing evidence-based treatment for eating disorders in children, adolescents, and adults.
+At True North Psychology, we have several psychologists with extensive experiencing in providing evidence-based treatment for eating disorders in children, adolescents, and adults.

 To access further information regarding support for eating disorders and body image concerns, the following resources are available: